suker/Crash-course-on-Python-by-Google/README.md

 # Crash course on Python by Google
 ## This is a repo for my crash course on Python that I've completed from Coursera website.
+## We only start to use _Jupyter notebooks_ on week 5 (since first weeks were a basic introduction about common topics on programming)
 ### Table of content per week
 | Week 1 | Week 2 | Week 3 |  Week 4 | Week 5 | Week 6 |
 |-----|-------|----------  | --------|--------|--------|